-Characteristic Basic aspects of a Business Continuity Plan Mature aspects of a Business Continuity Plan Business continuity testing and exercises have been conducted Testing and exercising of certain scenarios has occurred Validation and regular testing of continuity strategies occurs The testing and exercising for recovery are documented Critical business processes have been tested and exercised there has been a range of test and exercise options used and actual data or real-world conditions have been used Plans are updated and revised following testing and exercising.
-Business continuity is monitored An internal audit or external review of the implemented framework has been undertaken Compliance with the business continuity plan is periodically reviewed.
+Characteristic Basic aspects of a Business Continuity Plan Mature aspects of a Business Continuity Plan Business continuity Testing and exercising of certain scenarios has occurred Validation and regular testing of continuity strategies occurs testing and The testing and exercising for recovery are documented exercises have Critical business processes have been tested and exercised been conducted • there has been a range of test and exercise options used and actual data or real-world conditions have been used Plans are updated and revised following testing and exercising.
+Business continuity An internal audit or external review of the implemented • Compliance with the business continuity plan is periodically reviewed. is monitored framework has been undertaken